Kerion: Differential Diagnosis

 Kerion has been called a great mimicker.
 It can be easily confused with bacterial scalp abscess and various other conditions.

 In a recent report, a previously well 9-year-old boy presented to the outpatients’ clinic with a tender, swollen occipital scalp lesion progressing over one month’s duration.
 He was initially misdiagnosed as having a bacterial infection, and was given a 2 weeks’ course of oral cephalexin.
 No improvement was noticed after the course.

 It was only after the scalp scrapings were examined, that the child was found to be having a local infection with the fungus Trichophyton tonsurans, which had resulted in kerion.
 Antifungal therapy was then started, which resulted in complete cure.

 Treatment

 Unlike most other manifestations of Tinea dermatophyte infections, Kerion is not sufficiently treated with topical antifungals and requires systemic therapy.
-Typical therapy consists of oral antifungals, such as griseofulvin or terbinafine, for a sustained duration of at least 6-8 weeks depending on severity.
+Typical therapy consists of oral antifungals, such as griseofulvin or terbinafine, for a sustained duration of at least 6 to 8 weeks depending on severity.
 Successful treatment of kerion often requires empiric bacterial antibiotics given the high prevalence of secondary bacterial infection.